Chukwu3meka/Chukwu3meka/README.md

 I'm a Sofware developer with strong interest in web applications.
 My tech stack includes Playwright, Next.js (A react.js framework), Material-UI, Tailwind, SCSS, Express.js (A node.js framework), PostgreSQL, Mongoose, MongoDB and Git.

-I have over 5 years in building high-quality full-stack applications using JavaScript/Typescript.
-With proven track record of both freelance and full-time work since 2018, I have a strong understanding of common patterns and conventions used in codebases thanks to my contribution to open-source projects.
+With proven track record of both freelance and full-time work, I have over 5+ years in building high-quality full-stack applications using JavaScript/Typescript, and a strong understanding of patterns and standard conventions used in large codebases thanks to my contribution to open-source projects.

 While I hold a Bachelor's degree in Computer Science, I maintain a proactive approach to skill enhancement and staying current with industry trends.
 Currently, I am delving into the development of robust solutions using Rust, driven by its compelling features such as safety and performance.